I am currently watching some really interesting YouTube videos.

 Lecture 6:

-Debugging, RASP (Read, Ask, Search, Post): Sounds plausible
+RASP (Read, Ask, Search, Post): Sounds plausible

 MVC: Thin controllers and views, put real code in models